antomicblitz/deepvariant-GPU-GUI/README.md

 run the GUI using this command from the Ubuntu Bash Terminal: python deep_variant_GUI.py

 **This has only been tested on Windows 11, but should also work on any Mac or Linux machine with the proper environment.
-You will need the following installed: Docker for Windows and Windows Subsystem for Linux 2 (WSL2).
+You will need the following installed: Docker for Windows and Windows Subsystem for Linux 2 (WSL2).**
-Be aware that the uncompressed reference genome file (in this case hg38.fa) and index file (hg38.fai) should be in the Index_Files folder within the working directory.
-If you don't have them already, the tool has the option to download them from UCSC, but you should make sure that they are same version you used for your alignment.
-If not, you can use "samtools faidx [yourfasta.fa]" to make your index file.
-If you used a different reference file, you need to make your own index or the script will fail.
-Just make sure they are both in the Index_Files directory.**

 # Inputs
 Before you start running, you need to have the following input files: